 Take it from someone who’s spent 30 years as a speaker’s coach.
 I’ve seen first-hand the tremendous strides people can make when they put these techniques into practice.
 And, I’ve seen what being able to effectively deliver a presentation can do for their confidence and their careers.

 Anxiety often stems from insecurity about what you want to say and how to say it.
-That's why hundreds of Fortune 1000 organizations enroll their employees in Mandel's flagship course, Think and Speak for Results™—it dramatically and quickly builds compelling, credible, and confident public speakers.
-Don't let anxiety about giving a presentation be an obstacle to your personal growth or your organization's success.
+That’s why hundreds of Fortune 1000 organizations enroll their employees in Mandel’s flagship course, The Extraordinary Presenter™—it dramatically and quickly builds compelling, credible, and confident public speakers.
+Don’t let anxiety about giving a presentation be an obstacle to your personal growth or your organization’s success.